SpadeyDev/Devlances/README.md

 # Devlances

-DevLances is an open source code application.
+Devlances is a web application developed to introduce new technologies and find solutions to developers' errors.
 Imagine a place filled with people who can help you with any issues you might get stuck on, or you can help others.
 You can do both at the same time.
-It is currently in the development stage, and if you're interested in contributing, you can read the area specified below: <br><br>
+It is currently in the development stage, and if you're interested in contributing, you can read the area specified below.<br><br>

 ## Contribution 🎗️